Automatic Debiased Machine Learning for Smooth Functionals of Nonparametric M-Estimands: Functional bias expansion and statistical efficiency

 In this section, we present a functional von Mises expansion for \(\psi_0(\theta_0)\), and establish the pathwise differentiability of \(\Psi\) along with its efficient influence function \citep{mises1947asymptotic, bickel1993efficient}.
 These results are central to establishing the asymptotic properties of the autoDML estimators.

 Let \(\overline{\mathcal{H}}\) denote the completion of \(\mathcal{H}\) under the norm \(\|\cdot\|_{\mathcal{H}}\).
 The von Mises expansion in the following theorem involves the Hessian Riesz representer of the linearization of \(\psi_0\).
-Its existence follows from a positive definiteness condition on the Hessian.
+Combined with Conditions~\ref{cond::smoothfunctional} and \ref{cond::PDHessian}, the following condition ensures that the functional derivative \(\dot{\psi}_0(\theta_0)\) is continuous with respect to the Hessian inner product and therefore admits such a representer.